MatthewCAbel/PAYDAY-2-Project-White-House/README.md

 # PAYDAY-2-Project-White-House
-A Steam Depot Downloader and mod pack downloadscript for version 197.2 of PAYDAY 2
+A Steam Depot Downloader and mod pack download script for version 197.2 of PAYDAY 2